vasansr/query-params-mongo/README.md

 In cases where the client is not a controlled one, e.g., you are publishing a REST API for someone else's consumption, you would typically specify the complete fieldSpec and set strict to true.
 This will ensure that the caller is notified of errors due to possible typos in their field names.

 If the client is your own, e.g., your own application, you may be confident that there are no typos in the field names in the query string.
 In this case, you may prefer the convenience of auto-detect over formal fields specification.
 In this case, the field spec can contain only the fields that cannot be auto-detected.
-But be warned that adding a filter on a non-existant field (caused by typos) will typically match no records.
+But be warned that adding a filter on a non-existent field (caused by typos) will typically match no records.

+#### Return Value
+The result of `processQuery()` is an object with the following fields:

+* `filter`: A MonboDB filter specification, suitable for passing to the `find()` method of `collection`.
+* `sort`: A MongoDB sort specification, suitable for passing to the `sort()` method of `cursor`.
+* `offset`: An integer, typically used for passing to the `skip()` method of `cursor`.
+* `limit`: An integer, typically used for passing to the `limit()` method of `cursor`.

 ## Query Format
 The query format is designed to be simple for simple use-cases, as well as completely readable in